FishlandicFishy/lexicring/archival/languages/genalphid-language.md

   * could be related to \*doʊ˨˥
 * \*di˦di˨jɑː˨
 * \*dɛn˥do˨
-  * onomatopoeia of a door opening
+  * onomatopoeia of an Empty R door opening ([best example I could find](https://youtube.be/OHxxUuREqbc))
   * often repeated multiple times
   * synonym of \*dɪŋ˥doʊ˨
   * antonym of \*dy˨dy˨dyd˨
 * \*dɪŋ˥doʊ˨
-  * onomatopoeia of a door opening
+  * onomatopoeia of an Empty R door opening
   * often repeated multiple times
   * synonym of \*dɛn˥do˨
   * antonym of \*dy˨dy˨dyd˨